On the Spanning and Routing Ratio of Directed Theta-Four

 \section{Conclusion}

-We have presented a simple online local routing algorithm that achieves a routing ratio of 17 on $\Theta_4$-graphs.
-Although we have presented the first such algorithm on $\Theta_4$-graphs and also improved the spanning ratio of $\Theta_4$-graphs from 237 down to 17, we conjecture that this upper bound both on the routing ratio and spanning ratio is not tight.
-Given that 7~\cite{barbat4} is the best known lower bound for the spanning ratio of $\Theta_4$, the actual spanning ratio remains unknown.
+We have presented a simple online local routing algorithm for $\tfour$-graphs that achieves a routing ratio of $17$ using knowledge of the destination and one bit of information, and $\sqrt{290}<17.03$ using only knowledge of the destination.
+Although we have presented the first such algorithm on $\tfour$-graphs and also improved the spanning ratio of \tfour- and $\Theta_4$-graphs from 237 down to 17, we conjecture that this upper bound both on the routing ratio and spanning ratio is not tight.
+Given that 7~\cite{ch2barbat4} is the best known lower bound for the spanning ratio of $\Theta_4$, the actual spanning ratio remains unknown.